haf/Http.fs/README.md

 ## Versioning ##

-The versioning of Http.fs attempts to follow [Semantic Versoning](http://semver.org/), which defines what the different parts of the version number mean and how they relate to backwards compatability of the API.
+Http.fs attempts to follow [Semantic Versioning](http://semver.org/), which defines what the different parts of the version number mean and how they relate to backwards compatability of the API.
 In a nutshell, as long as the major version doesn't change, everything should still work.

-At the moment, wehaven't yet reached v1, so anything could happen.
+At the moment, we're still on v0, so anything could happen.
 In reality, there's just [one small change](https://github.com/relentless/Http.fs/issues/4) I'd like to make to the API then we'll go 1.0.0.

 ## Why on earth would you make such a thing? ##